 The Bottom Line

 Utilities in a La Linea rental are manageable.
-This is not Gibraltar, where electricity and service costs run considerably higher.
-The wildcard is summer electricity — if you work from home in July and August with the AC running, your bill can genuinely double what you paid in April.
+The wildcard is summer electricity: if you work from home in July and August with the AC running, your bill can genuinely double what you paid in April.
 Budget conservatively for summer, check every contract clause carefully, and ask the landlord about everything before you sign.

 Frequently Asked Questions